Seikai-Takenawa/MineFantasia/README-en.md

 The mod categorizes notes into single-tone notes and sustained notes.
 Currently, single-tone instruments include: Piano, Kalimba, and Harp.
 Sustained-tone instruments include: all Synthesizers, Violin, and Flute.

 The playing mechanism for single-tone instruments is as follows: when a corresponding note is clicked, the corresponding sound is played once.
-If a note is long-pressed in the performance screen, the corresponding note will be played repeatedly at a fast rate.
-Additionally, if you replace the piano sound source using a resource pack, please ensure that the length of each piano sound does not exceed the length of the original sound source.
-Otherwise, it may lead to disastrous consequences!
+If a note is long-pressed in the performance screen, the corresponding note will be played repeatedly at a fast rate. **Therefore, when you decide to replace the sound source resource pack for any single-tone instrument, please ensure that the individual sound does not last too long.
+(1–2 seconds is recommended, excluding reverb tail effects.)
+Otherwise, it may lead to disastrous consequences!**

 For sustained-tone instruments: the maximum duration for which a single note can be played is determined by the length of the sound source file.
 In the mod's default version, all sustained-tone instruments can sustain a note for up to 8 seconds (equivalent to the length of 4 bars at 120 BPM in FL Studio).